ifysucceed/Applied-Data-Science-1-Statistics-and-Trends/README.md

 # Statistical Analysis of Car Attributes and Market Trends

 ## 📌 Overview
 This repository is about a statistical analysis project exploring trends and relationships within a car dataset.
-The project was completed as part of a *Statistics and Trends* assignment.

 The aim of this analysis is to understand how different factors such as mileage, engine size, fuel type, age (year of manufacture), and manufacturer influence car prices.
 The project applies data preprocessing, visualization techniques, and statistical analysis to uncover meaningful patterns.

 ---